willnorris/willnorris.com/content/wrong.md

 Norris.
 Or maybe Bill Norris.
 Or perhaps Wayne or Ward or Walter Norris.
 But alas, you've reached the wrong Will Norris.

-I'm in my late thirties.
-I work on open source software at Twitter.
+I'm in my early forties.
+I work on security software at Tailscale.
 I'm married to [my lovely wife](http://notsoserendipitous.com/).
-We live near San Francisco, California.
+We live in Temecula, California.

 I am _not_ a [bartender in Austin, Texas](https://twitter.com/wnorris3).
 I am _not_ a lawyer in Los Angeles.
 I'm neither remodeling nor selling my home, and I'm _not_ dating middle aged women in New